lxc/incus/doc/installing.md

 ````{tabs}

 ```{group-tab} Alpine
-Incus and all of its dependencies are available in Alpine Linux's community repository as `incus`.
+Incus and all of its dependencies are available in Alpine Linux's edge main and community repository as `incus`.

+Uncomment the edge main and community repositories in `/etc/apk/repositories` and run:

+    apk update

 Install Incus with: